ArchipelagoMW/Archipelago/worlds/factorio/docs/setup_en.md

 ## Other Settings

+### filter_item_sends

-- By default, all item sends are displayed in-game.
+By default, all item sends are displayed in-game.
 In larger async seeds this may become overly spammy.
 To hide all item sends that are not to or from your factory, do one of the following:
 - Type `/toggle-ap-send-filter` in-game
 - Type `/toggle_send_filter` in the Archipelago Client
 - In your `host.yaml` set
 ```
 factorio_options:
   filter_item_sends: true
 ```

+### bridge_chat_out
-- By default, in-game chat is bridged to Archipelago.
+By default, in-game chat is bridged to Archipelago.
 If you prefer to be able to speak privately, you can disable this feature by doing one of the following:
 - Type `/toggle-ap-chat` in-game
 - Type `/toggle_chat` in the Archipelago Client
 - In your `host.yaml` set
 ```
 factorio_options:
   bridge_chat_out: false
 ```
 Note that this will also disable `!` commands from within the game, and that it will not affect incoming chat.

 ## Troubleshooting